Travis County, Texas: Politics

 Travis County is one of the most consistently Democratic counties in Texas, having voted for the Democratic presidential nominee all but five times since 1932.
 The only exceptions have been the Republican landslide years of 1952, 1956, 1972 and 1984, when Dwight Eisenhower, Richard Nixon and Ronald Reagan each won over 400 electoral votes, and 2000, when the Republican nominee was incumbent Texas Governor George W. Bush.
-In 2005 Travis County was the only county in Texas to vote against the Proposition 2 state constitutional amendment banning gay marriage, with slightly under 60% of voters being against it.
+In 2005, Travis County was the only county in Texas to vote against the Proposition 2 state constitutional amendment banning gay marriage, with slightly under 60% of voters being against it.

 In 2020, Travis County backed Democrat Joe Biden with nearly 72% of the vote, his strongest showing in the state and the best showing for any presidential candidate in the county since 1948.
 While Kamala Harris in 2024 lost some ground since 2020, her performance of 68% made Travis County the most Democratic of all Texas counties in that election.
 This was partly due to the Republican shift in all majority-Hispanic counties in south and west Texas, many of which held this record in the past.

 The county's Democratic bent is not limited to the presidential level, as all of the county-level officials are Democrats.
-The county is home to UT Austin, with Democrats generally doing very well in counties with universities.
+The county is home to UT Austin; Democrats generally do very well in counties with large public universities.
 In addition, the majority of the county is represented by Democrats in the US Congress, Texas Senate, and Texas House.